dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ```c
 0x48 0x6B 0x[ADDR] 0x41 0x[A] {optional:0x[B] 0x[C] 0x[D]} 0x[CSUM]
 ```
 where A, B, C, D, etc.. are data bits you can do something with.
-Here is a screenshot of a little utility I wrote in Excel/VBA called "PING" that I could use from a laptop connected to my scanner ... this allowed me to "explore" all of these different PIDs .. basically a hacking tool.
+Here is a screenshot of a little utility I wrote in Excel/VBA called "PING" that I could use from a laptop connected to my scanner.
+This allowed me to "explore" all of these different PIDs .. basically a hacking tool.

 ![]({{ site.url }}/assets/images/projects/OBD2/PING.png)
 *DIY hacking interface*

 #### CEL codes
-If your check engine light (CEL) .. also known as the malfunction indicator lamp (MIL) ... is on, you can see how many codes are set:
+If your check engine light (CEL) - also known as the malfunction indicator lamp (MIL) - is on, you can see how many codes are set:

 ```c
 0x68 0x6A 0xF1 0x01 0x01 0xC5